OscarCanek/tsc.backend/README.md

 ## Extras

-You can find the Swagger page at `https://localhost:5001/swagger/index.html` The project has one unit test made with xUnit called `TestListCountriesAsync`.
+- You can find the Swagger page at `https://localhost:5001/swagger/index.html`
+- The project has one unit test made with xUnit called `TestListCountriesAsync`.
 It will need a SQL Server Database where the connection string need to be set at the `CreateOptions` method of the class `SqlServerContextFactory` located at `tsc.backend.tests/DBContexts/SqlServerContextFactory.cs` file.
+- The protected service is located at `api/ping`, it will return a status code 401 Unauthorized.